daniela-angulo/daniela-angulo.github.io/index.md

 ![Schematics](/assets/images/setup.png)
 **Experiment:** Cartoon view of my experiment.

-I have now a more complete summary of my research.
-This summary is written for a physics undergrad or related fields.
+I have now a more complete summary of my research and check out the arxiv version of the <a href="https://arxiv.org/abs/2409.03680">experimental paper</a>.
+This summary is written for a physics or related fields students.

 > Why does light slow down in glass?
 This is a deep question about how light interacts with matter.
 The short answer is that when a wave encounters an insulating material, the atoms respond to the wave by vibrating.
 These oscillations of charged particles generate new waves, which, when combined with the incident wave, cause the overall wave to move more slowly.
 >